wikiknights/cs-materials/src/intro-to-c/dma/intro-to-dma.md

 ## `realloc()`: I Changed My Mind

-There is also a cousin to `malloc()`, called `realloc()`, which allows you re **re-alloc**ate memory.
+There is also a cousin to `malloc()`, called `realloc()`, which allows you to **re-alloc**ate memory.
 This can be extremely useful if you, for example, want to take an array with an initial size, but resize it later.

 The basic syntax of `realloc()` is to provide a pointer to dynamically allocated memory and the new amount of memory that should be allocated.
 As a result, `realloc()` returns a new pointer to dynamically allocated memory.
 For example: